California wildfires torch thousands of giant sequoia trees

 “Then the Castle Fire happened and it was like, ‘Oh, my God,'” Brigham said.
 “We went from the warning sign to hair on fire.
 To lose 7,000 trees in one fire is crazy.”

 A full mortality count from last year’s fire is still not available because crews in the forest were in the process of confirming how many trees died when lightning struck Sept.
-9, igniting the Windy Fire in Sequoia National Forest and the SQF Complex in the park, Brigham said.
+9, igniting the Windy Fire in Sequoia National Forest and two fires that merged to become the SQF Complex in the park, Brigham said.

 Not all the news in the park’s report on the fires was bleak.